OpenDSA/OpenDSA/RST/en/Development/NPSudoku.rst

 which is shared by many other combinatorial problems: the possibility of easily verifying whether a given solution of the puzzle is correct.
-Indeed, any Sudoku player makes use of this characteristics, every time he/she is not able to solve the puzzle.
+Indeed, Sudoku players makes use of this characteristics, every time they are not able to solve the puzzle.
 As a matter of fact, the solution of a Sudoku puzzle is usually published on the same magazine, so that the player can verify that the puzzle has indeed a solution.